Sh4d1/resume/README.md

 # Resume
-This is my personnal resume.
+This is my personnal resume!